An in-depth guide to starting an online business

 Once you have customers, create more income by focusing on reselling or upselling.
 Your existing customers can also be a great resource for finding new business.
 Ask for referrals.
 Check in to learn about your existing customers’ experiences.
 Consistently update your customer personas to ensure that the way you promote your business resonates with your target audience.

 What makes a good online business idea?

+Now that you know what it takes to build an online business, let’s look at how to get started with the right idea.
 The recipe for a successful online business idea is similar to the steps you would follow when choosing any business idea.

 At the top of the list is making sure your idea is something that people actually need and will buy.
 Even the most creative, inspired ideas won’t work if there’s limited audience buy-in.

 Here are four steps you can follow to help validate your idea before going all-in:

 1. Learn from other people’s successes (and failures)